Our Services

 Published on: 4/24/2026

-Red light therapy uses low-level LED light to boost cell repair and collagen remodeling, reducing scar thickness and redness.
-When timed after incision closure and combined with waterproof silicone dressings and water-resistant sunscreen, it can support safe swimming without prolonging inflammation.
+Red light therapy uses low-level LED wavelengths to stimulate cellular repair and collagen remodeling, helping reduce scar thickness, redness, and inflammation after surgery or injury.
+When properly timed after incision closure — and paired with waterproof silicone dressings and water-resistant sunscreen — it can support safe swimming without prolonging healing or increasing infection risk.

 Surgical scars are a natural part of the healing journey.
 If you're eager to get back in the pool, you might be wondering how to minimize scar appearance while swimming safely.
 Red light therapy for post-op scarring offers a noninvasive, painless option to help fade scars and support tissue repair.
 In this guide, we'll explore how to combine red light therapy (RLT) with swimming, what to expect, and when to seek professional advice.